 Your annuity is determined by the system you are in – CSRS or FERS, number of years service, unused sick leave for both CSRS and FERS employees, survivor annuity election, and the benefits you elect to carry over to retirement.
-FERS retirees are also eligible to collect a social security benefit.
+All FERS and some CSRS retirees are also eligible to collect a social security benefit.
 Review the Benefits page for detailed Social Security and benefits information.
 Thrift Plan participants can also add additional income through various withdrawal options.

-Congress recently passed legislation that now permits FERS employees to use their accumulated sick leave towards retirement.
+Congress passed legislation that now permits FERS employees to use their accumulated sick leave towards retirement.
 The new rules are discussed on this service.

 Annuity Example: The average Federal and Postal Employee who retires after 25 years service under FERS will receive 25% of their average "High-3" salary upon retirement; CSRS employees with the same service time receive 46% of their average "High-3" salary.

 Your first retirement check should arrive on or about the first of the month following your separation.
 For example, if you retire by no later than the 3rd of January your first check should arrive on or about the first of February.
 You will receive approximately 70 to 80% of what your actual monthly annuity will be for several months until OPM verifies your retirement calculations.
 Typically, the leave that you sell back will be paid within 6 to 8 weeks in a separate check.
 When you start receiving your regular retirement check OPM will send you a highly informative pamphlet that outlines your personal retirement plan including benefit elections, general guidance, contact information, your personal "CSA" or "CSF" retirement account number, and survivors information.
 OPM sends out updates to this pamphlet as changes occur.
 Keep this booklet with your estate plan and make sure it is easily accessible for your spouse and/or loved ones.
 Your retirement number is very important.
 You MUST use your retirement number for all correspondence with OPM.